How many jellybeans are in the jar?

-If you guessed before looking at the answer, great: you are a scientist!
+If you guessed before looking at the answer, great: you are acting like a scientist!
 You made a hypothesis and then looked to see if you were right.
-If you did not guess, then you might be saying to yourself: “53 makes sense.” or “I would’ve guessed something like that around 50.”
+If you did not guess, then you might be saying to yourself: “103 makes sense.” or “I would’ve guessed something like that around 100.”

 The problem with not making predictions